Podcast: Play in new window | Download (Duration: 51:12 — 70.4MB)

 We Want to Hear From You

-Are you dating a medical student?
-What advice do you have for others?
+How can we help you on your med school journey?
 Call us at 347-SHORTCT anytime, visit our Facebook group, or email theshortcoats@gmail.com.
+Do all three!

 Here’s a question we get often, in one form or another: will [some aspect of my life to date] hurt my chances for getting into medical school?
 Kyle Kinder, Irisa Mahaparn, Aline Sandouk, and Hanna Van Ert are here to reassure listener Rachel that, despite her background in medical malpractice law, she’s going to be fine…if she can articulate what she took away from that part of her life.